Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 ![TM Metadata][]

-> All of these fields should be filled out and will become non-optional in future versions of TM3.
+> All of these fields should be filled in and will become non-optional in future versions of the Tasking Manager.

 **Mapper Level** - This is an indication of the difficulty of the mapping project.
 There are 3 options Beginner, Intermediate and Advanced.
 This setting is an indication to the mapper what experience level they should have to be most successful in mapping the project.
 It can be used in project list filtering and the suggested level can be required in the Permissions screen.

 **Type of Mapping** - Used in project list filtering and helps mappers find projects they like to map.

-**Organization **- Allows you to specify the organization the mapping will be used by.
-Used in project filtering.
+**Interests** - Used to suggest projects to mappers.
+Mappers specify their interests in their profile.

-**Campaign **- This allows you to group the project with other projects that are part of larger overall mapping effort.
-Used in project list filtering.
+**OSMCha filter ID** -

 ### Priority Areas